Beate Müller-Gemmeke: Political career

 Müller-Gemmeke first became a member of the Bundestag in the 2009 German federal election.
 In parliament, she is a member of the Committee on Labour and Social Affairs and the Committee on Petitions.
 For her group she is spokesperson for workers' rights and active labour market policy and coordinator in the Trade Union and Social Advisory Council.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Müller-Gemmeke was a member of the working group on economic affairs, labor and innovation.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) on the national level following the 2021 German elections, Müller-Gemmeke was part of her party's delegation in the working group on labour policy, co-chaired by Hubertus Heil, Katharina Dröge and Johannes Vogel.

+In October 2024, Müller-Gemmeke announced, that she isn't seeking re-election for Bundestag in 2025.